oracle/terraform-provider-oci/website/docs/r/database_autonomous_database_backup.html.markdown

 * `id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the Autonomous Database backup.
 * `is_automatic` - Indicates whether the backup is user-initiated or automatic.
 * `is_restorable` - Indicates whether the backup can be used to restore the associated Autonomous Database.
-* `key_store_id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the key store.
+* `key_store_id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the key store of Oracle Vault.
 * `key_store_wallet_name` - The wallet name for Oracle Key Vault.
 * `kms_key_id` - The OCID of the key container that is used as the master encryption key in database transparent data encryption (TDE) operations.
 * `kms_key_version_id` - The OCID of the key container version that is used in database transparent data encryption (TDE) operations KMS Key can have multiple key versions.
 If none is specified, the current key version (latest) of the Key Id is used for the operation.
+Autonomous Database Serverless does not use key versions, hence is not applicable for Autonomous Database Serverless instances.
 * `lifecycle_details` - Additional information about the current lifecycle state.
 * `retention_period_in_days` - Retention period, in days, for long-term backups
 * `size_in_tbs` - The backup size in terrabytes (TB).